-A well-designed, well-built, and well-maintained hot mix asphalt driveway adds value to your home.
+A well-designed, well-built, and well-maintained driveway made from asphalt (sometimes called blacktop) adds value to your home.
 It is economical, durable, long-lasting, and easy to maintain.

 So when it comes to your driveway, how do you get the perfect asphalt pavement for your home, and how do you take care of it?